pleonar3/Vagrantfile-for-DiscordBot/README.md

 Discordbot Vagrant File
 ======================

 Purpose of this repository is to set up a Discordbot Development VM.
-The provision script sets up a simple LAMP web stack.
+The provision script sets up nodejs and necessary libraries.

 Prerequisites
 -------------